What is parchment paper made of?

 • The paper coming out from the acid bath is then washed to remove the adhering acid and passed over drying drums to dry out and fully form.
 The unsized paper is now a parchment paper.

-• As a result of the parchmentization process, the original paper undergoes such modification that it no longer soften or separates when soaked or boiled in water.
+• As a result of the parchmentization process, the original paper undergoes such modification that it no longer softens or separates when soaked or boiled in water.
 It becomes tough, dense, heat resistant, impervious to water, greaseproof, impermeable by air, odorless, tasteless, and chemically pure.

 c) Addition of extra coating